-Fastly is on a mission to build a better internet — a safe place where good can thrive.
+Our vision is to create a trustworthy internet, where good thrives.
 We like to think of ourselves as more than a technology company, because at the heart of our work we aim to improve people’s lives.

 Fastly enables the world’s most popular digital businesses to deliver fast, secure, and scalable online experiences to their customers.
 Internet users around the world expect personalized, real-time digital experiences, and developers shouldn’t have to choose between scale, security, and speed of delivery.
 Our edge cloud platform strategically moves data and applications closer to end users — improving the user experience, putting the power back in developers' hands, and enabling companies to focus on growing their businesses.

-Our drive to create a better internet guides everything we do.
+Our vision to create a trustworthy internet where good thrives guides everything we do.
 At our core, Fastly is curious, trustworthy, and transparent.
 We’re competitive — but never arrogant — and act with passion.
 We always focus on our customers and operate with integrity.
 Simply said, we’re just good people.
 These values are core to the culture of the company, the decisions we make, and the way we operate.

 We have a curious spirit.

 We are trustworthy.